ThorstenBr/A2DVI-Firmware/README.md

 The following photo shows the difference of the default vs enhanced DHGR video mode (as supported by DazzleDraw).
-This video mode provides a mix of 140x192 pixels in 16 colors (just like default DHGR), but uses an unused 8th data bit to switich to a 560pixel/line monochrome resolution for a block of 7 bits:
+This video mode provides a mix of 140x192 pixels in 16 colors (just like default DHGR), but uses an unused 8th data bit to switch to a 560pixel/line monochrome resolution for a block of 7 bits:

 ![Video7](images/A2DVI_Video7_DHGR.jpg)